levigroker/GRKBlurView/README.md

 #### Disclaimer and Licence

 * This work makes use of WWDC 2013 UIImageEffects sample code provided by [Apple](https://developer.apple.com/wwdc/resources/)
+* This work makes use of snapshot sample code provided by [Apple](https://developer.apple.com/library/ios/qa/qa1817)
 * This work is licensed under the [Creative Commons Attribution 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/).
   Please see the included LICENSE.txt for complete details.